Emergency Department Clinical Pathway for Evaluation/Treatment of Infants with Bronchiolitis

 Severe

-Suction: Bulb
+Consider Suction: Bulb

-Bronchodilators not recommended for typical bronchiolitis.
-If used, document reason and response.
+Bronchodilators not recommended for typical bronchiolitis; if used, document reason and response

-- Suction: Bulb or wall
+- NeoSucker or wall suction catheter

-- Bronchodilators not recommended for typical bronchiolitis.
-If used, document reason and response.
+- Bronchodilators not recommended for typical bronchiolitis; if used, document reason and response

-- If required FiO2 > 0.4 or continued severe distress despite increase to 2 L/kg/min / Max HFNC settings, initiate CPAP at 8 cm/0.4 Fio2 and consult PICU.
+- If required FiO2 > 0.4 or continued severe distress despite increase to 2 L/kg/min / Max HFNC settings, initiate CPAP at 8 cm/0.4 FiO2 and consult PICU.

 Discharge Criteria